© Brandon Soder

 Illustrating wildlife and wilderness of the high desert of New Mexico, Kat Kinnick works to inspire a culture of connectedness to nature.
 She’s inspired by the magic & inexplicable qualities of childhood and is drawn towards expressing playfulness and curiosity with a folk art aesthetic.
 Her work is a celebration of the unique ecology in New Mexico, and its abundant diversity.

 Born in Los Ranchos de Albuquerque, New Mexico, her parents, both having backgrounds in art & design, ran their own business restoring, cleaning and appraising Navajo rugs.
 She received a BFA in Interdisciplinary Sculpture with a concentration in Sustainability & Social Practice at the Maryland Institute College of Art (MICA) in Baltimore, Maryland in 2015, and currently works as a navajo rug restorer at Textival in Albuquerque.

-Kat creates her paintings & prints in her home studio in Lone Butte, South of Santa Fe on Highway 14 near the Cerrillos Mountains, and makes ceramics as a resident potter at Greenriver Pottery in Santa Fe.
+Kat creates her paintings & prints in her home studio in Lone Butte, south of Santa Fe on Highway 14 near the Cerrillos Mountains, and is a resident potter at Greenriver Pottery in Santa Fe, NM.